Get some relief from the hot summer sun with these places to keep cool in Northern Nevada and the Sierras this summer.

 When it comes to hot summer days, Reno, Sparks and Lake Tahoe are not short on places to cool down.
 Whether it’s a local pool, a “sprayground” or a water park, you’ll definitely find something to do with your kids to help take the edge off the heat for you and your family.

-You don’t need the be near an ocean to .
-In Northern Nevada and the Sierras there are several lakes, rivers, and streams to keep cool if you’re .
+You don’t need the be near an ocean to beat the heat.
+In Northern Nevada and the Sierras there are several lakes, rivers, and streams to keep cool if you’re interested in taking your family to the great outdoors.
 Even though we’re technically in a desert, water is out there, IF you know how to find it.

 Reno/Sparks/Truckee Meadows area